Extra, Vol. 1

 Extra, Vol. 1 is a rarities double album by KMFDM.
 It was released on June 3, 2008.
 It is the first of a three volume, double-disc set collection of tracks that were not included in any of the ten KMFDM Classic albums.

+Release

+These songs are absent from this volume: "Crazy Horses" a The Osmonds cover song, which was on the original release of the "Godlike (song)" single (CD ONLY) in 1990, as well as these 6 songs on the compilation album Agogo (album) (which in itself has never been re-released either): "Thank You"/ "Ooh La La"/"Mysterious Ways"/"Agogo", "Godlike (Chicago Trax version)", and "Hole in the Wall (Scott Burns remix)".

+None of the aforementioned songs have ever been re-released in any other format.